Saluting the artistic integrity of Rick Nelson decades after his shocking death

-Greatly admiring Nelson’s artistic integrity — the seeds were sown after hearing the moral victory embodied in the singer-songwriter’s “Garden Party” anthem as an enterprising 18-year-old freshman-music magazine editor at Buffalo State College in upstate New York — veteran journalist Philip Bashe unleashed Teenage Idol, Travelin’ Man: The Complete Biography of Rick Nelson in 1992.
-Long out of print, it is scheduled to be republished in August 2018 by Echo Point Books.
+Greatly admiring Nelson’s artistic integrity — the seeds were sown after hearing the moral victory embodied in the singer-songwriter’s “Garden Party” anthem as an enterprising 18-year-old freshman-music magazine editor at Buffalo State College in upstate New York — veteran journalist Philip Bashe unleashed the long out of print Teenage Idol, Travelin’ Man: The Complete Biography of Rick Nelson in 1992.
 The authoritative biography places the reader in the Rio Bravo star’s shoes and in his head — you realize why he did the things that he did.

 Currently indulging his passion as a full-time editor — mostly for Simon & Schuster and Random House — Bashe occasionally toys with completing a book on parenting a child with autism.
 In the meantime he graciously agreed to take readers on a comprehensive journey examining his fascination for a genuinely talented heartthrob singer who stayed true to his music at a substantial personal cost.